Megan Rapinoe's Success and Achievements in Timeline

 In March 2013, Megan Rapinoe was named Player of the Tournament at the 2013 Algarve Cup, which the U.S. won.

-June 20, 2013: Assisted Abby Wambach's record-breaking goal and scored against New Zealand
+June 20, 2013: Assist for Wambach's record-breaking goal

 2013: Board of Directors Award

 Following the United States' win at the 2015 FIFA Women's World Cup, Megan Rapinoe and her teammates became the first women's sports team to be honored with a ticker tape parade in New York City.
 Each player received a key to the city from Mayor Bill de Blasio.
+Later in 2015, the team was honored by President Barack Obama at the White House, and the president mentioned the Northern California farm that had built a corn maze in the shape of Rapinoe's face.

-2015: 2015 FIFA Women's World Cup Gold Medal
+2015: 2015 FIFA Women's World Cup Victory

 In 2015, Megan Rapinoe won the FIFA Women's World Cup with the United States national team.

-September 2019: Recognized as a Reign Legend
+September 2019: Recognition as a Reign Legend

-2019: Won Golden Boot and Golden Ball Awards at Women's World Cup
+2019: Awards at Women's World Cup

-2019: Won the 2019 FIFA Women's World Cup
+2019: Scored in the 2019 FIFA Women's World Cup Final

-In 2019, Rapinoe scored her 50th international goal on a penalty kick in the 61st minute, helping the United States defeat the Netherlands 2–0 to clinch its second consecutive World Cup championship.
-She was named Player of the Match, awarded the Golden Boot as the top scorer, and earned the Golden Ball award as the best player at the tournament.
+In 2019, Rapinoe scored her 50th international goal on a penalty kick in the 61st minute of the 2019 FIFA Women's World Cup Final.
+The United States defeated the Netherlands 2–0 to win its second consecutive World Cup championship.
+Rapinoe was named Player of the Match, awarded the Golden Boot as the top scorer, and earned the Golden Ball as the best player at the tournament.

-2019: Golden Boot and Golden Ball Awards
+2019: Golden Boot and Golden Ball at 2019 FIFA Women's World Cup

-Megan Rapinoe won the Golden Boot and Golden Ball awards at the 2019 FIFA Women's World Cup in France.
+Megan Rapinoe won both the Golden Boot and Golden Ball awards at the 2019 FIFA Women's World Cup in France.

 In 2020, Megan Rapinoe won the Best in Sports Shorty Award.